- Check out our new list of Civil War Round Tables in Missouri and surrounding states.

 In 1990, Congress established the Civil War Sites Advisory Commission to identify Civil War battle sites deemed worthy of preservation for their historical significance.
 After evaluating some 10,500 conflict sites, the Commission identified 384 battlefields as historically significant.
 Twenty-nine (29) of the sites selected are in Missouri.

 This book is a visitor’s guide for the historically significant Missouri sites and others selected by the Trustees of Fry’s Lyon Foundation, Inc., an educational foundation dedicated to promoting the study of Missouri’s Civil War history and increasing Civil War-related tourism in Missouri (see Fry’s Lyon Foundation).

 Goals and Limitations

 This book was published to make the public aware of Civil War tourist sites available in Missouri and to allow the separate sites to provide tourists the information needed to visit their sites.
 The information was accurate on the initial date of publication; however, all information is subject to change.
 Users of this book must confirm the information in this book is still accurate before attempting to visit any site to avoid disappointment.

 The educational website supporting this book (mo-passport.org) has an enlarged copy of this book for user reference.
-However, that web site will not maintain up-to-date information for the separate sites; that can only be found on the website posted on the information page of each site.
+However, this web site will not maintain up-to-date information for the separate sites; that can only be found on their websites or social media pages.

 The publisher assumes no responsibility for the accuracy of the information provided by the separate sites, what is found at the separate sites, or what occurs at the separate sites.
 For a detailed disclaimer concerning the information in this book, visit: https://mo-passport.org/disclaimer.